BroadbandNow/Open-Data/README.md

 ### Updated
-1/6/2021: updated file to provide some missing US zip codes and correct formatting error
+1/6/2021: updated file to provide some missing US zip codes and correct formatting error 1/8/2021: updated on request to add Alaska PO Box zip codes

 ### Data Fields Appended to the broadband_data
 Zip;